Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ##  🔎How Content Moderator works

-Using the Content Moderator service requires an Azure subscription and a Content Moderator resource.
 The Content Moderator service can be accessed through REST.

-- ### The APIs
+- ### Type of analaysis

-There are different types of APIs available in Content Moderator.
+There are different types of analysis available in Content Moderator.
 The following table describes **the current available API**.

 | API             | Functionality                                                |
 | :-------------- | :----------------------------------------------------------- |